Using 3D Box Shot Pro

 3. Hardware Accelerated Anti-aliasing

 3D Box Shot Pro exports exceptionally high quality images using a custom shader based anti-aliasing algorithm.
-The shader samples 64 pixels to produce 1 pixel in the final image.
+The rendering shader in 3D Box Shot Pro samples 64 pixels to produce 1 pixel in the final image.
 The resulting image is often better than the maximum quality setting available on the graphics card.

 4. Clicker Picker Interface

 The Clicker Picker Interface in 3D Box Shot Pro makes it a breeze to select images to load on your virtual packaging.
 Simply click the face of the model you want to load an image onto.
 When you do this it will highlight in Red:

 You can then select the surface tab and load in your image onto the selected face using the Base Texture “Load” button.
 Please note, if a texture is already loaded on a face of the model you’ll need to select the “Unload” button to remove the existing texture first.

 3D Box Shot Pro takes virtual packaging to the next level.
 3D Box Shot renders transparent elements of 3D models realistically.

 6. Print Quality Image Output Resolutions

 3D Box Shot Pro can export extremely high resolution print quality output on nearly all computers including low specification laptops and net books.
 This makes 3D Box Shot Pro the ideal choice for graphic designers that have a requirement to include 3D virtual packaging in designs for print or the web.